Contact structures with singularities: from local to global: Introduction

 Those distributions are described as the kernel differential $1$-forms satisfying the usual contact condition away from the hypersurface, but which are singular on that given hypersurface.
 The language of those non-smooth forms in the case of manifolds with boundary is not new.
 The notion of $b$-tangent bundle was already introduced by Melrose in \cite{Me} as a framework to study differential calculus on manifolds with boundary.
 Recently, it regained a lot of attention in the Poisson and symplectic setting.
 Indeed, in the foundational work of Radko \cite{R}, a certain type of Poisson structures on closed surfaces (\emph{topologically stable Poisson surfaces}) are classified.
-Later, in \cite{GMP}, it was shown that those Poisson structures can be studied under the eyes of symplectic geometry associating a symplectic form over the d$b$-cotangent bundle.
+Later, in \cite{GMP}, it was shown that those Poisson structures can be studied under the eyes of symplectic geometry associating a symplectic form over the $b$-cotangent bundle.
 Since then many efforts have been united to understand the local and global behavior of this generalization of symplectic manifolds, see for example \cite{BDMOP,FMM,GL} and references therein.
-This article can be considered to be the first one to consider an odd-dimensional counterpart of the story.
+This article can be regarded to be the first one to consider an odd-dimensional counterpart of the story.

 The investigation of existence of contact structures on any odd-dimensional manifold has a particularly rich history and led to many important developments in the field.
 In this article we consider the singular analogue and provide an answer in our setting by narrowly linking the existence problem of singular contact structures to convex hypersurfaces in contact geometry, thereby shedding new light on the theory of convex surfaces initiated by \cite{Giroux}.
-We also relate the topology of $b^m$-contact manifolds, depending on the parity of $m$, to the one of contact manifolds, or to the one of so called \emph{folded contact}, which are a particular case of confoliations as studied in \cite{et}.
+We also relate the topology of $b^m$-contact manifolds, depending on the parity of $m$, to the one of contact manifolds, or to the so-called \emph{folded contact} manifolds.

 \textbf{Organization of this article:}